-Generalized scoring guides were developed for TIMSS 1999 to clarify the types of responses that would merit 2 points, as compared with those meriting only 1 point.
-The generalized scoring guides for mathematics are presented in Exhibit 3.4 and those for science in Exhibit 3.5.
+Generalized scoring guides were developed for TIMSS 1999 to clarify the types of responses that would merit two points vs. only one point.
+The generalized scoring guides for mathematics are presented in Exhibit 2.4 and those for science in Exhibit 2.5.

-TIMSS 1999 Mathematics Generalized Scoring Guide Exhibit 3.4
+Exhibit 2.4 TIMSS 1999 Mathematics Generalized Scoring Guide